bangann/Repulsive-Attention/Electra/README.md

 # ELECTRA with Repulsive Attention

 This is the code for ELECTRA with the proposed repulsive attention.
-The code is modified form the official [ELECTRA](https://github.com/google-research/electra) repo.
+The code is modified from the official [ELECTRA](https://github.com/google-research/electra) repo.
 Please refer to it for more details.

 ## Requirements